selena-groh/comp20-s2017-team3/README.md

 ## Features
 #### Front-end framework
-We used Bootstrap for the interface design of our application.
+We used [Bootstrap](http://getbootstrap.com/) for the interface design of our application.

-#### Server-side data persistence (MongoDB)
+#### Server-side data persistence
-We used MongoDB to store statistics on how many wins there are for each color across games.
+We used [MongoDB](https://www.mongodb.com/) to store statistics on how many wins there are for each color across games.
 This information is useful in determining if player one or player two has a disproportionate advantage.

 #### Charts and Graphs
 We used the [Google Charts API](https://developers.google.com/chart/) to graphically represent the data stored in MongoDB on our stats.html page.